mathieugagne/cloud_files_transfer/README.md

 ## Usage

-### Sidekiq

-You need to have Sidekiq running to speed up the process.
-One by one file transfer could take forever otherwise.
-Read more on sidekiq at https://github.com/mperham/sidekiq

-    $ bundle exec sidekiq

-### Launch transfer

 Have Rackspace username, api key and container name ready for both origin and destination folders.

     $ rake cloud_files_assets:transfer